nataliekbruno/Data-Science-Project/README.md

 Picture of Nawalja', "The Birthplace of Water"

 K’iche’ has a limited amount of learning materials and a lack of online presence.
 In addition, K’iche’ resources accessible to the public and open source AI are largely unrevised, incorrect, or outdated.
-Much of the published work on K’iche’ is written for a linguistic audience, and does not convey grammatical rules or translations to a general audience.
 This poses an issue for large language models, such as ChatGPT and Claude ai, because they cannot be sufficiently trained on K’iche’ language.
-Accessible information is either unreliable, or does not provide enough data to train NLPs.
+Accessible information is either unreliable, or does not provide enough data to train LLMs.

 ### Data and Evaluation

 I will be evaluating the performance of these models using datasets and assessments that I have created.
-I have been studying K’iche’ as a part of my graduate research, and have been assessed as a high intermediate speaker.
-I am providing material that is specific to the regional dialect of Nawalja’, which is more inaccessible than other dialects of K’iche’ throughout the Western Highlands of Guatemala.
+I am providing material that is specific to the regional dialect of Nawalja’, which is less accessible than other dialects of K’iche’ throughout the Western Highlands of Guatemala.

 # Approach

 I address this problem by investigating the capabilities of AI models to learn indigenous language without prior training.
 The learning material data will be provided in two different ways to determine which approach yields better performance of the models.
 I will input data through descriptive prompting or in-context learning to determine 1) which type of data allows the models to score more accurately on assessments, 2) which type of data LLMs are more receptive of, and 3) which type of data suggests model learning.

-### Data
+## Data

 1. Descriptive Prompting: Four variations of descriptive prompting.
 Some variations are more complex and detailed, while some only provide the basic foundations for grammatical concepts in K'iche'.
 - Prompt 1: Detail oriented.
 Paragraph form.
 Provides the most examples.